 Donated over $50,000 for park-wide trail work facilitating a congressional matching grant through the NPS Centennial Challenge Program.

-Sponsor of the Valley Forge Convention and Visitor Bureau 5-Mile Revolutionary Run, held annually in the Park, generating over $150,000 for Park-wide projects in the past five years.
+Sponsor of the Valley Forge Convention and Visitor Bureau’s 5-Mile Revolutionary Run, held annually in the Park, generating over $187,000 for Park-wide projects over the past eight years.

 Provided $50,000 for the multimedia production and exhibits at the Valley Forge train station located adjacent to Washington’s Headquarters.